 Research Road Map

 To this end, CurePSP created the CurePSP Research Road Map to help guide the organization’s future scientific endeavors toward treatment and a cure.
-The Road Map will focus on three ideas in which PSP and other diseases may occur—genes, prions, and proteins.
-It will also focus on obtaining two tools used to explore those ideas—new models and new genetic markers.
-When combined, the Road Map hopes to accomplish five goals:
+The Road Map will focus on three ideas in which PSP and CBD may occur—genes, prions, and proteins.
+It will also focus on obtaining two tools used to explore those ideas, new models and new genetic markers.
+When combined, the Road Map hopes to accomplish four goals:

 – Identify new drug targets

 – Develop tests using animal models